San Jose at a Glance

 Frequently Asked Questions

-Can I build an ADU in San Jose?
+Can I build an ADU in San Jose? +

-ADU construction costs in San Jose County typically range from $150,000 to $400,000+ depending on size, finishes, and site conditions.
-Prefab/factory-built ADUs can reduce costs to $100,000-$250,000.
-Garage conversions are generally the most affordable option at $50,000-$150,000.
+ADU construction in San Jose County typically ranges from $150,000 to $400,000 depending on size, finishes, and whether it's a conversion or new construction.
+Garage conversions tend to be the most affordable option.